parko636/esphome-influxdb/README.md

 # InfluxDB custom component for ESPHome
 Credit goes to la7dja @ https://github.com/la7dja for this great template.
-I sued his existing UDP version to use the ESPHome http_request module.
+I used his existing UDP version to use the ESPHome http_request module.

 This custom component allows you to send sensor updates from ESPHome to an InfluxDB database<del>with UDP</del>.